Summer 2017 Box Office:

 Can we have our wedding at the Ski Hill?

-Our contract with the U.S. Forest Service allows for performances of The Sound of Music and one fundraising concert annually by the Leavenworth Winter Sports Club at the Ski Hill amphitheater.
+Our contract with the U.S. Forest Service allows for LST performances and one fundraising concert annually by the Leavenworth Winter Sports Club at the Ski Hill amphitheater.
 No other use is permitted.

 1994 Hansel & Gretel